SERG-Delft/REMLA/material/continuous-experimentation/enable-monitoring.md

     sum by (version) (num_requests{app="lib"})

-At this point, you can use and apply all the functions and techniques that you have learned in the [Exercise on Monitoring][monitoring].
+At this point, you can use and apply all the functions and techniques that you have learned in the In-class Exercise on Monitoring (See Brightspace).
 Most importantly, PromQL queries can also be used in Grafana dashboards.

-[monitoring]: {%link material/monitoring/index.md%}

 ## Clean-up